AMSP-04/NETN-COM/NETN-COM.md

 ```

 A Network Device is a technical device, e.g., radio or ethernet, connecting a `CommunicationNode` to a physical network.
 The `LinkStates` provide all link status data related to a `PhysicalNetwork`.
 The link describes the relationship between a transmitting and a receiving network device.
+Network devices are not modelled as objects in NETN-COM.

+## Additional Object Classes

+In addition to representing the three layers of networks, the NETN-COM defines an object for representing areas of communication disruption.
+The object is intended to affect the quality of incoming connections of simulated entities.

+The NETN-COM also provide attribute extensions for the NETN-ORG classes Unit and Equipment.

 ## Object Classes